 Principal Analyst

 In the applications world, modernization is replacing aging, brittle, highly customized, on-premises applications and infrastructure with modern, adaptable, software-as-a-service (SaaS) applications.
 Am I proposing that the cloud is a panacea?
-No, no, and no.
+No.

-The Second No: Not every SaaS application is great, or even good.
 Buyers must still beware, as there’s no magic behind the browser.
 As we often see in higher education (where we like to allow some early thrill-seekers to test out software for us), as adoption spreads, we tend to see useful and stable applications.
-Full institutional vetting of solutions and their existing user base is critical.
-(A certain analyst firm can help you with that—but on to my main points.)
+Full institutional vetting of solutions and their existing user base is critical, and the Tambellini Group can provide insight into the selections similar institutions have made and the results.

-As we here at Tambellini work with institutions of every type and size, we see the landscape of institutional profiles related to core administrative applications.
+At Tambellini, we work with institutions of every type and size and see the landscape of institutional profiles related to core administrative applications.
 Institutions fall into three general categories:

-So, what’s the critical point here?
-Why should Holding Fast institutions think about modernization now?
+Why should institutions think about modernization now?
 I offer a few reasons based on what I observe in many institutions and in Tambellini research:

-At the same time, institutions often struggle with the state of the student information system landscape, as is being actively discussed in the market.
-These are legitimate concerns.
-But without a long-range plan that aligns with your institution’s strategic plan, the ability to begin the process to update this aging technology may be out of reach when institutions need to make the change.
+At the same time, institutions often struggle with the state of the student information system landscape, as it is complex.
+Without a long-range plan that aligns with your institution’s strategic plan, the ability to begin the process of updating this aging technology may be out of reach when institutions need to make the change.

 In the meantime, institutional technology leaders need to consider preparing for that eventuality by investing in their teams and technology.
 By improving integration and identity-related systems and starting on the path of holistic data management and analytics practices, leaders can build their teams and architectures for the future.
 Investing in these technologies and disciplines can have short-term positive impacts and smooth the path to SaaS when the time comes.